 - Has been on a prescribed medication for less than 24 hours

-- Cries, whines, and/or wants to be held constantly
+- Requires excessive attention; cries, whines, and/or wants to be held constantly

 - Is unable to tolerate a regular diet